Spin glass models from the point of view of spin distributions: Introduction and main results

 and $g_{\theta}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process independent of $g_{\xi'}(\bar{\sigma}(w,u,\cdot))$ with covariance

 Let us consider independent standard Gaussian random variables $z$ and $z'$ and define

 and

-For simplicity of notations we will keep the dependence of $G_{\xi'}$ and $G_\theta$ on $z$ or $z'$ implicit.
+For simplicity of notation we will keep the dependence of $G_{\xi'}$ and $G_\theta$ on $z$ or $z'$ implicit.
 Let $G_{\xi', i}$ and $G_{\theta,i}$ be independent copies of these processes.
-Random variables $z$ and $z'$ will play the role of replica variables similarly to $u$ and for this reason in the Sherrington-Kirkpatrick model we will denote by $\e'$ the expectation in $u,$ $z$ and $z'$.
-The main purpose of introducing the second term in (\ref{Gxi}) and (\ref{Gtheta}) is to match the variances of these Gaussian processes, $\xi'(1)$ and $\theta(1)$, to variances in (\ref{covSK}) for $\vsi^1=\vsi^2$.
+Random variables $z$, and $z'$ will play the role of replica variables similarly to $u$ and for this reason in the Sherrington--Kirkpatrick model we will denote by $\mathbb{E}'$ the expectation in $u$, $z$ and $z'$.
+The main\vadjust{\goodbreak} purpose of introducing the second term in (\ref{Gxi}) and (\ref{Gtheta}) is to match the variances of these Gaussian processes, $\xi'(1)$ and $\theta(1)$, to variances in (\ref{covSK}) for $\vsi^1=\vsi^2$.

-As in the setting of diluted models, consider arbitrary $n, m, q, r\geq 1$ such that $n\leq m.$ For each $l\leq q$ consider an arbitrary subset $C_l\subseteq \{1,\ldots, m\}$ and let $C_l^1$ and $C_l^2$ be defined as in (\ref{C12}).
-Let $\bar{\sigma}_i = \bar{\sigma}(w,u,v_i).$ For $l\leq q$ define
+As in the setting of diluted models, consider arbitrary $n, m, q, r\geq 1$ such that $n\leq m$.
+For each $l\leq q$ consider an arbitrary subset $C_l\subseteq\{ 1,\ldots, m\}$, and let $C_l^1$ and $C_l^2$ be defined as in (\ref{C12}).
+Let $\bar{\sigma }_i = \bar{\sigma}(w,u,v_i)$.
+For $l\leq q$ define

 where